Roudnice nad Labem

 Roudnice nad Labem ([ˈroudɲɪtsɛ ˈnad labɛm]; Raudnitz an der Elbe) is a town in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 13,000 inhabitants.
 The historic town centre is well preserved and is protected by law as an urban monument zone.

 A steel road bridge dating from the early 20th century spans the Elbe in Roudnice nad Labem.
 Its medieval predecessor was the third oldest stone bridge in Bohemia (after Prague and Písek) and the first bridge to connect both banks of the river.
 Roudnice nad Labem features a castle of late Romanesque origin, now reconstructed in Baroque style.

-Administrative parts
+Administrative division

-The village of Podlusky is an administrative part of Roudnice nad Labem.
+Roudnice nad Labem consists of two municipal parts (in brackets population according to the 2021 census):